A Summary of Our First Five Road Trips

 Day 5, Saturday, May 17, 2014 (I recommend touring all the houses on a Saturday):

-1) We started down at Charleston Harbor, touring the Edmondson-Alston House.
-From the website:
+1) We started down at Charleston Harbor, touring the Edmondson-Alston House:

 2) The next tour was of the Nathaniel Russell House, built in 1808.
-I especially loved the history of this house and the most dramatic free-flying staircase.
-From the website:
+I especially loved the history of this house and the most dramatic free-flying staircase:

 “Nathaniel Russell was born in Bristol, Rhode Island.
 He settled in Charleston at the age of 27 in 1765, when Charleston was a bustling seaport.
 By 1774, Charleston boasted a per capita of wealth nearly four times that of all the American colonies.
 Russell’s career as a merchant involved the shipment of cargoes to and from New England, the West Indies, South America, Virginia, Great Britain, continental Europe, West Africa and Asia.